meterXu/selenium-ide/docs/plugins/health-checks.md

 sidebar_label: Health Checks
 ---

-Plugins can only [register](plugins-getting-started#registering-the-plugin) with Selenium IDE when the extension window is open.
+Plugins can only [register](plugins-getting-started#registering-the-plugin) with JetRecord when the extension window is open.

-Registering before that will yield an error saying `Selenium IDE is not active`.
+Registering before that will yield an error saying `JetRecord is not active`.

 To deal with that you can send a message to the [System API's](system) health check.